ialonsoiturbe/WEB_CV_ines/README.md

 # WEB_alonsoiturbe.net
-Coding my own web page.
+Creating my own web page as an introduction for my CV.